arrowtype/HOI-test/README.md

 [A simple web demo of this test font ↗](https://arrowtype.github.io/NLI-test/index.html)

 In April 2018, Underware Type stunned the TypoLabs Berlin audience by announcing their new concept of *Higher-Order Interpolation* (HOI).
 They explained this in [a must-read article](https://underware.nl/case-studies/hoi/), complete with helpful diagrams & animations to show the discovery.
-In fact, they probably describe it better than me, so you might consider saving time and going straight to the original.
+In fact, they probably describe it better there than I have here, so you might consider saving time and going straight to the original.
+But, if you’re still confused, this article (and trying it for yourself) might help explain it further!

 Recently, [@blackfoundry](https://github.com/BlackFoundryCom) has recently shared [some excellent examples of Non-Linear Interpolation (NLI) on Twitter](https://twitter.com/blackfoundry/status/1325201254964883456).
 In fact, I think they may have coined the term NLI in terms of type design.
 [A discussion of this](https://twitter.com/w__h_/status/1325223161395249152?s=20) prompted me to explore it further on my own.
 I never felt like I could quite understand the concept of NLI at a gut level – partly because I can get quickly confused by math, and partly because I just never took the time to do it myself.

+Sidenote: I am mostly using the term *NLI* in this article – to me, NLI is a bit more of a focused, self-explanatory term for the mathematical/typographci theory I am covering here, while HOI in my mind encompasses UnderWare’s wider processes for making use of it.
+I say more about this below.

-So, I finally sat down to figure out a simple, working test.
+So, this weekend, I finally sat down to figure out a simple, working test.
 Having figured out how to reproduce the basics of NLI, I wanted to share the sources of this exploration, in hopes that it may help others to better understand this exploratory area of type design.

-Sidenote: I am mostly using the term *NLI* in this article – to me, NLI is a bit more self-explanatory, more-constrained term for the theory I am covering here.
-I say more about this below.

-So, this repo includes UFO sources plus a designspace which sets up a few simple non-linear interpolation tests:
+This repo includes UFO sources plus a designspace which sets up a few simple non-linear interpolation tests:

 - Rotating a rectangle by 90 degrees
 - Rotating a rectangle by 180 degrees